cy6erskunk/test-form-submit/README.md

 6. Never prompts
 7. Never prompts (assuming unnamed password fields are not changed)
 8. Prompts when visible password is not empty
-8. Prompts when visible password is not empty
+9. Prompts when visible password is not empty
+10. Prompts when password input is non-empty (also it removes second input when going back)
+11. Prompts when password input is non-empty